 There are many other tasks that you can outsource if you choose to hire a freelancer for your Amazon business.
 Think of the tasks that consume the most of your time and the ones you are either not proficient at or don’t enjoy doing.
 Also think of those tasks that do not directly contribute to the growth of your company (even if they are essential tasks).
 Those are the tasks that you should consider outsourcing so that your time can be spent in a more strategic manner.

-Once you have chosen the task(s) you want to outsource, write a specific and clear job description detailing the exact role you want your freelancer to assume as well as all of your expectations as business owner.
+Once you have chosen the task(s) you want to outsource, write a specific and clear job description detailing the exact role you want a freelancer to assume as well as all of your expectations as business owner.
 Having a great job description helps ensure you get the exact worker you need.
-Include what skills you’d like him or her to have, what training and certifications you’d like to see and which qualities are important to you.
+Include what skills you’d like him or her to have, what onboarding and certifications you’d like to see and which qualities are important to you.

 This is the first step to getting the right people on board to help you grow your business.
 If you want more tips about getting that initial push for growth, check out the new StartupBros ultimate guide on how to sell on Amazon.
 These guys are great, have a lot to share, and they really know what they’re doing.